ucpu/cage/README.md

-Cage is game engine/framework designed for programmers with focus on dynamic games and procedural content generation.
+Cage is game engine/framework designed for programmers with focus on ease of use, dynamic games, and procedural content generation.

 # Features